- Get Informed Get Informed

-Office of Medical Cannabis Control: A New Way to End the State/Federal Conflict Regarding Medical Cannabis
+Office of Medical Cannabis and Cannabinoid Control: A New Way to End the State/Federal Conflict Regarding Medical Cannabis

 There are now over 3 million medical cannabis patients across the country; ninety-one percent of Americans now live in states with some form of access to medical cannabis, while sixty-six of American adults are in favor of full legalization.
 Despite this, cannabis retains its Schedule I status under the Controlled Substances Act, meaning the federal government considers it to be a dangerous, highly addictive substance with no medical value.
 This continues to cause numerous conflicts between the federal government and the states that have rolled out these health programs for their citizens.
 The only protection for these programs in federal law is the Rohrabacher–Farr amendment found in the Commerce Justice Science and Related Agencies appropriations bill which, as a budget bill, is subject to change each year.
 Plans for legalization at the federal level by different means have been introduced for years with little impact; H.R.3884, The Marijuana Opportunity Reinvestment and Expungement Act of 2019, was the first and only bill of this nature to clear a Congressional committee.
 It is time for a new approach to end the federal conflict on cannabis policy.